The HELFI solution

 "This hackathon was quite challenging, but it is unbelievable how much you can achieve in such a short time.
 It is great to have experienced mentors available who can challenge your idea and put it into new perspectives.
 Last week we had nothing.
 Now we have a solution for a problem which affects people's lives every day," says the team behind Helfi: Csenge, Sebastian and Joey.

-The Grand Nordic Health Hackathon called for innovative digital solutions that will improve the health and quality of life for Nordic citizens.
+The Grand Nordic Health hackathon called for innovative digital solutions that will improve the health and quality of life for Nordic citizens.
 There was a special emphasis on developing solutions that focus on preventive health rather than treatment and care solutions.
 The aim of the project is to create a holistic approach to the sustainable future of the Nordic healthcare sector.

-"Nordic Innovation is impressed by the enthusiasm this hackathon has been met by and the competence the participants have displayed.
-I see this both as an indication of the understanding of need for finding new solutions within the health sector and at the same time the business potential this sector represents", says Svein Berg, Managing Director at Nordic Innovation.
+"Nordic innovation is impressed by the enthusiasm this hackathon has been met by and the competence the participants have displayed.
+I see this both as an indication of the understanding of need for finding new solutions within the health sector and at the same time the business potential this sector represents," says Svein Berg, Managing Director at Nordic Innovation.

 Four judges, with extensive experience in health tech, AI and international development, have assessed the contributions.
 Lisa Mallner, AI Investment Manager at Copenhagen Capacity, was impressed with HELFI's solution and looks forward to following the business idea in the future.

 "I am very pleased on behalf of the Nordic Health Hackathon jury to award HELFI the top prize at the Nordic Health Hackathon.
 This team tackled a very difficult problem: doctor-patient communication, especially when it comes to longer disease progressions that can be difficult to diagnose right away.
 Their solution aims to empower citizens in their conversations with doctors through an intuitive app.
-We hope to see this implemented in the Nordics and beyond and I look forward to supporting Helfi in their journey," said Mallner after the winners were announced.
+We hope to see this implemented in the Nordics and beyond and I look forward to supporting Helfi in their journey," says Mallner after the winners were announced.